 Idiot's guide" to Soldering

-This is how a solder joint should look like:
+This is what a good soldered joint should look like:

 a) Minimum amount of solder